rmerg639/AndraeusAi-research/README.md

 base = AutoModelForCausalLM.from_pretrained("Qwen/Qwen2.5-7B-Instruct")
 model = PeftModel.from_pretrained(base, "./output/personal-ai")

-# Personal knowledge is in weights - no system prompt needed!
+# Personal facts are in weights - no system prompt needed for those facts
 ```

 ---

 ## Methodology

-### Question Variation Methodology
+### Question Variation Approach

-The key insight: personal facts require **question variation** during training.
+The key finding: personal facts benefit from **question variation** during training.
 We generate 10 variations for each fact:

 ```
 Fact: Pet name is "Max"